Malware Protection Test March 2020

 For more information about cluster analysis, see this easy-to-understand tutorial: http://strata.uga.edu/software/pdf/clusterTutorial.pdf

 The malware protection rates are grouped by the testers after looking at the clusters built with the hierarchal clustering method.
 However, the testers do not stick rigidly to this in cases where it would not make sense.
 For example, in a scenario where all products achieve low protection rates, the highest-scoring ones will not necessarily receive the highest possible award.
+The FP ranges for the various categories might be adapted yearly.

 (given by the testers after consulting statistical methods)